Encyclopaedia Index

 ----- PIL real array; default= 1.E-3; -

-When greater than zero, ENDIT influences the termination of iterations in the built-in linear-equation solver by requiring that, before termination can occur, the average change of value is less than ENDIT times the average change at the first iteration (unless LITER iterations have been performed).
+When greater than zero, ENDIT influences the termination of iterations in the built-in linear-equation solver by requiring that, before termination can occur, either

 When less than zero (but not = GRND1), ENDIT represents the negative of the over-relaxation factor to be used for the variable in question, in the built-in linear-equation solver, and has no other effect.